Open Source Days

 • Computer graphics and imaging

-• AI and machine learning
+• AI or machine learning

-• Virtual production
+• Virtual production and real-time

-• Metaverse
+• Cloud

-• Open source software in production
+• Examples of open source software used in production

 • Open source project updates